 A furnace is a more robust heating system

-and is necessary for certain cooler climates.
-That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As peculiar as it sounds, during heating season, a heat pump is designed to pull heat from the outside air and use it to warm the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+and is necessary for certain colder climates.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As peculiar as it sounds, during heating season, a heat pump is intended to remove heat from the outdoors and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the winter months for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
 This is a fantastic alternative for certain northern areas, but extra land must be available in order to install the correct piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.

-If you’re not sure which system would work best for you, call Rolf Griffin Service Experts Heating & Air Conditioning to schedule
+If you’re not sure which system would work best for you, call Rolf Griffin Service Experts to schedule

-a free in-home quote.
-We are happy to answer any and all of your questions to ensure you choose the right option for your home.
+a complimentary in-home quote.
+We are here to answer any and all of your questions to ensure you choose the right option for your home.